HuygensING/janus/README.rst

 Janus
 =====

-Janus stores documents and annotations on them in Elasticsearch.
+Janus stores XML documents and annotations on them in Elasticsearch.

 |stars| |pulls| |autom| |build|